plast-lab/doop/docs/doop-101.md

 ```

 In this example, `Person:cons` is a constructor predicate that constructs a new
-entity for each pair of name and age.
+entity from a name and age pair.
+You can think of a refmode predicate as a
+constructor with a single key argument.
 The lines starting with `lang:` are
 directives to the Datalog engine and are necessary when dealing with
 constructors.
-You can think of a refmode predicate as a constructor with a
-single key argument.

 ---